zlederman/3gs-interview/interview_qs.md

 - Using threadpooling over background tasks.
 - Environment variables can causes crashes mid execution instead of crashing on startup.
 See `llm.py -> get_llm()`
 - Environment variables are overly complex and have parsing needs such as passing llm key and model id in the same env var, see `LLM_MODEL_CONFIG_openai_gpt_3.5`
+- Missing an in depth extraction diagram and documentation

 #### 3. Testing
 - Not using a testing framework like unittest or pytest